 As a result of this early practice of linebreeding, Santa Gertrudis are especially adapted to crossbreeding.
 When ranchers and breeders use Santa Gertrudis cattle in crossbreeding programs, the resulting crosses yield high levels of hybrid vigor.
-Cattlemen who have used Santa Gertrudis cross females generally consider them exceptional animals.
+Cattlemen who have used Santa Gertrudis-cross females generally consider them exceptional animals.

-This initial union produced 1/2 Santa Gertrudis and 1/2 Red Angus males and females, as well as 1/2 Santa Gertrudis and 1/2 Gelbvieh males and females.
-These half bloods were then crossed back on each other to produce a 1/2 Santa Gertrudis, 1/4 Red Angus and 1/4 Gelbvieh composite animal, now known as the Santa Cruz.
-King Ranch is continually upgrading the cattle through a rigorous selection process.
+Recognizing that many consumers desired a better marbled and more tender cut of beef, King Ranch created the new beef animal with an initial union of 1/2 Santa Gertrudis and 1/2 Red Angus males and females, as well as 1/2 Santa Gertrudis and 1/2 Gelbvieh males and females.
+These half-bloods were then crossed back with each other to produce a 1/2 Santa Gertrudis, 1/4 Red Angus, and 1/4 Gelbvieh composite animal, which is known as the Santa Cruz.